Essential vitamin K. Vitamin K For strong bones

 Prevention

-Rational nutrition is a simple way to prevent vitamin deficiency for a healthy person.
-For people suffering from diseases that disrupt the absorption of the vitamin in the intestine, periodic intake of retinol preparations in prophylactic doses (5000-10,000 IU) in courses 2-3 weeks, better than multivitamins ( Vitrum, Duovit, Complivit and etc.).
+A balanced diet is a simple way to prevent vitamin deficiency for healthy person.
+For people suffering from diseases that impair the absorption of the vitamin in the intestines, it is important to periodically take retinol preparations in preventive doses (5000-10,000 IU) in courses 2-3 weeks, better than multivitamins ( Vitrum, Duovit, Complivit and etc.).

-The launched process is dangerous with a significant deterioration in vision, a malfunction of the immune, digestive systems, and premature aging.
-Lack of vitamin A causes illness and carries a high risk of cancer.
-To prevent this, at the first sign of a lack of vitamin A, you should consult your doctor.
+The started process is dangerous due to significant deterioration of vision, malfunction of the immune system, digestive systems, premature aging.
+A lack of vitamin A causes illness and is fraught with a high risk of cancer.
+To prevent this, at the first sign of vitamin A deficiency, you should consult a doctor.